 The Stock Option Plan, as in effect prior to approval by the Board of Directors of the 1998 Amendments, provided that up to 2,000,000 authorized but unissued or treasury shares of Common Stock could be issued or delivered upon the exercise of stock options or stock appreciation rights.
-The Board of Directors believes that the ability to make grants and awards under the Stock Option Plan has enhanced the Company's ability to attract and retain qualified employees.
+The Board of Directors believes that the ability to make grants and awards under the Stock Option Plan has enhanced the Company's ability to attract and retain qualified employees and directors.
 Under the Stock Option Plan, the Company may grant stock options, stock appreciation rights exercisable for Common Stock, and stock appreciation rights exercisable for cash.

 There are currently 2,000,000 shares of Common Stock authorized for issuance pursuant to the Stock Option Plan.
-As of April 2, 1998, stock options and stock appreciation rights, other than stock appreciation rights exercisable only for cash, covering 1,993,773 shares of Common Stock had been granted under the Stock Option Plan, options covering 174,402 shares of Common Stock previously granted under the Stock Option Plan had become available for reissuance due to the termination or expiration of previously granted stock options, and 1,027,308 shares of Common Stock had been issued.
-Additionally, as of April 2, 1998, stock appreciation rights covering 164,500 shares of Common Stock had been granted under the Stock Option Plan independent of any option and exercisable only for cash, stock appreciation rights covering 31,200 shares of Common Stock independent of any option and exercisable only for cash had become available for reissuance due to the termination or expiration of such previously granted stock appreciation rights, and stock appreciation rights covering 87,500 shares of Common Stock independent of any option and exercisable only for cash had been exercised.
+As of April 2, 1998, stock options and stock appreciation rights, other than stock appreciation rights exercisable only for cash, covering 1,993,273 shares of Common Stock had been granted under the Stock Option Plan, 204,952 shares of Common Stock covering stock options previously granted under the Stock Option Plan had become available for reissuance due to the termination or expiration of previously granted stock options, and 1,022,556 shares of Common Stock had been issued.
+In addition to such stock options and stock appreciation rights granted, stock options terminated or expired, and the shares of Common Stock issued, 164,500 stock appreciation rights independent of any option and exercisable only for cash had been granted under the Stock Option Plan as of April 2, 1998.
 Under the Stock Option Plan, as administered, stock appreciation rights independent of any option and exercisable only for cash have been counted against the total shares of Common Stock issuable pursuant to the Stock Option Plan in order for the issuance and exercise of such rights not to be subject to Section 16 of the Exchange Act.
-Based upon the foregoing, 47,329 shares of Common Stock remain available for future grants.
+Based upon the foregoing, 47,179 shares of Common Stock remain available for future grants.